Skip to main content

 Training a neural network involves feeding it data and allowing it to learn the relationships between different inputs and outputs.

-• Training data is input to figure out relationships between neurons
+• Input data is used to calculate relationships between neurons

 Deep Learning

-Deep learning involves using much larger neural networks, enabling the computation of very complex functions.
+Deep learning involves using much larger neural networks for computing very complex functions.

 When to Use Deep Learning?

-Deep learning is powerful but should be chosen based on specific conditions.
+Deep learning is powerful but not always needed.